thinktankdatauk/bluesky_bot/README.md

 1. **Add secrets and variables to your GitHub repo**.
 In your repo's _Settings_, create:
     - A GitHub Actions repository secret `BLUESKY_APP_PASSWORD`: The app password you created in Bluesky
     - A GitHub Actions repository variable `BLUESKY_USERNAME`: The username for your Bluesky account.
 Don't include the @ at the start of the name, but do include '.bsky.social' or the domain you use for your account
+1. **Configure GitHub Actions** Modify [call_api.yaml](.github\workflows\call_api.yaml) - a YAML file that controls how the bot should run on GitHub Actions.
+By changing the `cron` line you can change the frequency with which the bot calls pulls in data using the Bluesky API (a handy tool for working out how to set `cron` schedules is [Crontab Guru](https://crontab.guru/)).

 ## Local env setup
 1. Run `pip install -r requirements.txt`